Greensteds School: Sports

 The school competes against other Kenyan international schools.
-In the Michaelmas term, cricket is played by both sexes.
+In the Michaelmas term, cricket is played by both genders.

-The second term (Hilary) has hockey as the sport for both sexes.
-In the last term (Trinity) boys play rugby, football and basketball, while the girls play net ball.
+The second term (Hilary) has hockey as the sport for both genders.
+In the last term (Trinity) boys play rugby, football and basketball, while the girls play netball.

 Athletics is practiced, particularly before sports day (Michaelmas term).
 Events include short distances (100 m) and longer distances (1500 m) as well as long, triple and high jump.

 The school has a 25-meter-long swimming pool, opened in 2000, which is the scene of internal and inter-school swimming competitions particularly in Hilary term.

 Other sports practiced are karate, tennis, cycling, hiking, athletics, football, dance, horse riding, taekwondo, gym, golf, cross country running, and Field Athletics.

-The school does not accept other extreme sports(motorcycles) for the safety of other students.
+The school does not accept other extreme sports (e.g., motorcycles) for the safety of other students.

 Performing arts

 The school has a performing arts department that runs music tours featuring an all-student band and choir to locations in Kenya and abroad, promoting causes such as Operation Smile.
 The school often has a production of its own which casts students of all ages to perform.

 The performing arts department also has a Lipala Festival in which students with musical talents from other schools can come and compete in musical competitions with visitors also being invited.